CHARLIE HIDALGO, FOUNDER

-Kat started her career as a news broadcasting coordinator at Canal Uno, in Ecuador.
-Shortly after, she was called by the sports production team, which worked in partnership with Fox Sports (Argentina) and Caracol TV (Colombia).
-In this role, she produced transmissions of high-profile sporting events, such as the FIFA World Cup Qualifying, the Copa America, the Copa Libertadores, the ATP Challenger, and the Davis Cup.
-Kat left the world of sports and joined the Endemol Andino team, to become one of the producers of Big Brother Pacific, which aired in Ecuador, Chile and Peru.
-Following this, she produced TV commercials for several multinational corporations.
+Charlie’s career began as a news broadcasting coordinator at Canal Uno, in Ecuador.
+After then being recruited by the sports production team, Charlie worked in partnership with Fox Sports (Argentina) and Caracol TV (Colombia) to produce transmissions of high-profile sporting events, such as the FIFA World Cup Qualifying, the Copa America, the Copa Libertadores, the ATP Challenger, and the Davis Cup.
+Charlie left the world of sports and joined the Endemol Andino team, to become one of the producers of Big Brother Pacific, which aired in Ecuador, Chile and Peru.
+Following this, Charlie produced TV commercials for several multinational corporations.

-Kat decided to make some drastic changes in both her personal and professional life, and she moved to Toronto.
-Though she had to start over in many ways, she felt that the move was essential in order to gain access to global opportunities that would facilitate the dissemination of her ambitious vision.
-She truly believes that film and television are mediums that can help people come to a better understanding of each other; of their shared and separate histories, of the state of the world, and of what needs to change in it.
+Charlie moved to Toronto in 2009 in order to gain access to global opportunities that would facilitate the dissemination of their ambitious vision: the belief that film and television can help people come to a better understanding of each other; of our shared and separate histories, of the state of the world, and of what needs to change in it.

-In 2017 Kat completed four new short films; THE THINGS YOU THINK I’M THINKING, MINE IS YOURS, SPARTA NORTH, and her directorial debut BATHROOM RULES, a five-minute story that portrays how the lack of gender neutral bathrooms impacts students’ academic performance, safety and, mental and physical health.
+Charlie is an alumnus of the Canadian Film Centre’s Cineplex Entertainment Producers Lab.
+Short film credits as a Producer include THE WHALE, HAILSTORM, and YOUR MOTHER AND I; an adaption of Dave Eggers’ eponymous story, which premiered at the Toronto International Film Festival in 2016 and was nominated for Best Short Film by the London Critics' Circle 2018.
+In 2017 Charlie completed four new short films; THE THINGS YOU THINK I’M THINKING, MINE IS YOURS, SPARTA NORTH, and Charlie’s directorial debut BATHROOM RULES, whichexplores how the lack of gender neutral bathrooms impacts students’ academic performance, safety and, mental and physical health.

 Deeply committed eco-terrorist, Hailey, is the leader of a radical group dedicated to bombing the meat-packing factory responsible for an E. coli outbreak that killed her daughter.
 As the group prepares for the bombing, Hailey is distracted by a predicament: she’s pregnant.

-- Produced by: Kat Hidalgo & Sebastian Barriuso
+- Produced by Charlie Hidalgo & Sebastian Barriuso